A baby not smiling by 6 months may signal developmental or health concerns that require timely evaluation by a pediatrician.

 Lack of smiling might hint at issues such as:

-- Developmental delays: Delays in motor skills or social responsiveness.
+- Developmental delays: Delays in social responsiveness, communication, or broader developmental skills.

-- Vision or hearing problems: If sensory input is impaired, babies might not respond with smiles.
+- Vision or hearing problems: If sensory input is impaired, babies might not respond with smiles in the usual way.

 Detecting these signs early can lead to timely intervention, improving outcomes for the child’s growth.